You can send and receive messages from Shared Lines such as a Main Line, Department, or Call Center.

 Receive a Message

-Choose the received message in your list of incoming notifications, and the conversation thread view will open.
+- Select the received message in your list of incoming notifications

 You'll also see the number of notifications listed alongside the Shared Line's name in the sidebar of the Dialpad app.